Anxiety can cause people to avoid dental visits. This can lead to cavities, gum disease, root canal infections, and tooth loss.

 Types of Dental Sedation

 Also known as laughing gas, nitrous oxide is the lightest level of conscious sedation available.
 Patients inhale the nitrous oxide in order to achieve a state of relaxation.
+When the nitrous oxide takes effect, patients will notice that they feel both numb and euphoric.
 This method wears off quickly, and patients can drive themselves home after treatment.

-Oral sedation involves the use of a sedative in pill form.
-This is taken before visiting the dental practice.
-By the time you arrive, you will be in a relaxed state.
-You will need to arrange a ride to and from your dental appointment.
+Oral sedation provides a deeper level of relaxation than nitrous oxide.
+The procedure involves the use of a prescription sedative in pill form.
+This sedative is taken before the patient visits the dental practice.
+By the time the patient arrives, the sedative will have taken effect and produced a deeply relaxed state.
+Patients will need to arrange a ride to and from their dental appointment.

 The Sedation Process: What You Can Expect